-- 71.1.
-A Councillor may move that the meeting disagree with the Chair's ruling on a point of order, by moving - "That the Chair's ruling relating to [define that ruling or part of that ruling] be dissented from". - 71.2.
-When a motion in accordance with this Rule is moved and seconded, the Chair must leave the Chair and the Deputy Mayor (or, if there is no Deputy Mayor or the Deputy Mayor is not present, temporary Chair elected by the meeting) must take their place. - 71.3.
+"That the Chair's ruling relating to [define that ruling or part of that ruling] be dissented from".

+71.2.
+When a motion in accordance with this Rule is moved and seconded, the Chair

+- 71.3.
 The Deputy Mayor or temporary Chair must invite the mover to state the reasons for their dissent and the Chair may then reply. - 71.4.
 The Deputy Mayor or temporary Chair must put the motion in the following form: - "That the Chair's ruling be dissented from." - 71.5.
 If the vote is in the negative the Chair resumes the chair and the meeting proceeds. - 71.6.
 If the vote is in the affirmative the Chair must then resume the chair, reverse, or vary (as the case may be) their previous ruling and proceed with the meeting. - 71.7.
 The defeat of the Chair's ruling is in no way a motion of censure or lack of confidence in the chair and must not be regarded as such by the meeting.